pulsar-edit/documentation/docs/core-packages-and-features/panes.md

 ::: tip Tip

 If you don't like using tabs, you don't have to.
-You can disable the [tabs package](https://github.com/pulsar-edit/tabs) and each pane will still support multiple pane items.
+You can disable the {tabs} package and each pane will still support multiple pane items.
 You just won't have tabs to use to click between them.

 :::